-By advancing equity across the Federal Government, we can create opportunities for the improvement of communities that have been historically underserved, which benefits everyone.66
+By advancing equity across the Federal Government, we can create opportunities for the improvement of communities that have been historically underserved, which benefits everyone.27

-As part of this whole of government approach, this FOA seeks to encourage the participation of underserved communities67 and underrepresented groups.
-Applicants are highly encouraged to include individuals from groups historically
+As part of this whole-of-government approach, this FOA seeks to encourage the participation of underserved communities28 and underrepresented groups.
+Applicants are highly encouraged to include individuals from groups historically underrepresented^{29, 30} in STEM on their project teams.
+As part of the application,

-65 The term "equity" means the consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment, such as Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality.
+Black, Latino, and Indigenous and Native American persons; Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality.